 Jones Act Campaign

 Mision Boricua is organizing a weekend for Respect & Justice for Puerto Rico.
 The events will take place the weekend of 10/26/18-10/28/18.
-The first event will be the airing of a documentary titled “Jurakan” in Orlando (details TBD); the second event would be a demonstration about the economically strangling policy, commonly known as the Jones Act, in Central Florida on Saturday, October 27, 2018.; and the third event will be a Symposium in Jacksonville with specialists on the topic of the Jones Act from all sides discussing the importance amending or exempting PR from the law.
+The first event will be the airing of a documentary titled “Jurakan” in Orlando (details at https://www.facebook.com/events/167167530838427/); the second event is a Press Conference & Rally about the importance of a celebrating a Weekend of Respect & Justice for PR in Central Florida on Saturday, October 27, 2018.; and the third event will be a Symposium about the Jones Act in Jacksonville with specialists on the topic of the Jones Act from all sides discussing the importance amending or exempting PR from the law.

 *****We are in communication with Individuals, Businesses, Unions, Puerto Rican Organizations & Activists throughout the United States so that we may bring national attention to this issue.
 We will be updated our website and this posting with more information.